petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 ---
 layout: post
-title: Vertica Time Sseries Visualisation using Grafana
+title: Optimising Grafana Visualization for Vertica Databases
-date: 2024-04-02 08:38:20 +0000
+date: 2024-04-13 08:38:20 +0000
 description:
-img: ai.png
+img: grafana.jpg
 tags: [vertica, grafana, timeseries, visualization, timeslice, hours, minutes, days]
 ---
 Recently I've been exploring the use of Grafana to visualise time series data, from a Vertica Database.
 This article covers some of the solutions I used to optimise the performance of SQL queries/visualization.

 <div class="alert alert-info">
   <strong>Note:</strong> I don't proclaim to be an expert in this area, these are just my findings after experimentation.
-If you see opportunities for improvement please contact me so I can update the article.
+I did gain significant performance improvements, but if you see opportunities for enhancement please contact me so I can update the article.
 </div>

 ### Grafana
 [Grafana](https://grafana.com/) is an open-source observability platform, supporting a vast range of data sources, including Vertica.
 It's highly extensible via a plug-in ecosystem, supporting many different types of data including metrics, logs, and traces.
 Dashboards are built from modular panels, with a variety of different charts/visualizations available.